Coast Radar Android App

 Southend-on-Sea is within Essex on the north side of the Thames estuary.

-When you visit Southend one of the most famous sites that you must visit is the world’s longest pleasure pier.
-At just over 2 km long it was built in 1830 and it has a narrow-gauge train to transport you to the end or if you prefer you can take the round trip walk with a rest at the cafe on the end of the pier.
+Southend-on-Sea is one of the most popular seaside destinations near Milton Keynes.
+It is known for its long pier—the longest pleasure pier in the world, at just over 2 km long.
+Built-in 1830, it has a narrow-gauge train to transport you to the end, or if you prefer, you can take the round-trip walk with a rest at the cafe on the end of the pier.
+The beach is sandy with some pebbles, making it ideal for families looking to build sandcastles or paddle in the shallow waters.

 Whitstable, Kent